phusion/baseimage-docker/README.md

    * Does not require setting up SSH keys.
    * Works on any container, even containers not based on baseimage-docker.
  * Cons
-   * Processes executed by `nsenter` behave in a slightly different manner than normal.
-For example, they cannot be killed by any normal processes inside the container.
-This applies to all child processes as well.
-   * If the `nsenter` process is terminated by a signal (e.g. with the `kill` command), then the command that is executed by nsenter is *not* killed and cleaned up.
-You will have to do that manually.
-(Note that terminal control commands like Ctrl-C *do* clean up all child processes, because terminal signals are sent to all processes in the terminal session.)
+   * If the `docker exec` process on the host is terminated by a signal (e.g. with the `kill` command or even with Ctrl-C), then the command that is executed by `docker exec` is *not* killed and cleaned up.
+You will either have to do that manually, or you have to run `docker exec` with `-t -i`.
-   * Requires learning another tool.
-   * Requires root privileges on the Docker host.
+   * Requires privileges on the Docker host to be able to access the Docker daemon.
+Note that anybody who can access the Docker daemon effectively has root access.
-   * Requires the `nsenter` tool to be available on the Docker host.
-At the time of writing (July 2014), most Linux distributions do not ship it.
-However, baseimage-docker provides a precompiled binary, and allows you to easily use it, through its [docker-bash](#docker_bash) tool.
    * Not possible to allow users to login to the container without also letting them login to the Docker host.

-<a name="nsenter_usage"></a>
+<a name="docker_exec_usage"></a>
 #### Usage

-First, ensure that `nsenter` is installed.
-At the time of writing (July 2014), almost no Linux distribution ships the `nsenter` tool.
-However, we provide [a precompiled binary](#docker_bash) that anybody can use.

-Anyway, start a container:
+Start a container:

     docker run YOUR_IMAGE